elenagutiv/ga-wfas/README.md

     ./exp-comparison.sh

  **Note:**
-- Fix variable `N_SAMPLES` in ./exp-comparison.sh as desired to repeat each execution `N_SAMPLES` times.
+- Fix the variable `N_SAMPLES` in ./exp-comparison.sh as desired to repeat each execution `N_SAMPLES` times.
 - Beware of space on your machine.
 The size of each file generated is 15-70MB.

 When the execution of `exp-comparison.sh` finishes, results can be found in ga-wfas/res/ga/random/exp-comparison/ and ga-wfas/res/random-search/random/exp-comparison/ for each algorithm ga and random search, respectively.